gr-Spie/github-finder/README.md

 ## What it does
-An app buit with React an Github API with a purpose of searching and displaying data of user's profiles.
+An app built with React an Github API with a purpose of searching and displaying data of user's profiles.

 ## How it works